heywoodlh/the-empire.systems-old/src/posts/2018-09-12-Raspberry-Pi-GSM-Notes.md

 ### Connect the Modem to the Network and Connect Directly to the Modem:

+I used a Ting GSM SIM card.
+In order to prep the SIM card, I merely needed to make sure it was activated prior to installing the Hat.

 Per the wiki article, the CP2102 driver must be installed on the host that will connect to the SIM.
 Fortunately, this driver has been included in the Linux kernel since 2.6 and can be enabled with `sudo modprobe cp210x`.
 Check that the module has been enabled with `lsmod | grep 'cp210x'`.